 Knowing only the couple’s first names, Betty and Alvin, and with the letter, the photo, and the old motorcycle the only clues to go on, Mac and Pug set out to solve a seventy-year-old mystery.
 That leads them on a cross-country journey on the old Harley as they go in search of “Miss Betty.”
-Along the way the unlikely pair encounter some unusual new friends and find themselves in some unexpected, sometimes dangerous, and often humorous situations.
+Along the way, the Mac and Pug meet some unusual new friends and find themselves in some unexpected, sometimes dangerous, and often humorous situations.
 In the process, Mac discovers there is indeed new life (and love) after a death.

 The digital and paperback versions are available at Amazon.

 2 responses to “1943 – Road Trip!”